Towards Information-Optimized Multi-Agent Path Finding: A Hybrid Framework with Reduced Inter-Agent Information Sharing: Background and Literature Review

 \subsection{Literature Review}

-\textbf{Search-based Methods:} Research on MAPF has evolved from centralized to more scalable methods.
-Early advancements include $M^*$, which dynamically couples agent searches upon conflict for optimality and completeness \cite{WagnerChoset2011}, and Increasing Cost Tree Search (ICTS), which employs cost allocation and then checks for conflict-free solutions from sets of single-agent paths, yielding significant speedups over joint-space search \cite{Sharon2013}.
-A pivotal development was CBS, where agents independently plan paths using $A^*$, and a centralized detector resolves conflicts by branching with new constraints for involved agents, ensuring optimality \cite{Sharon2015}.
-To enhance scalability while preserving optimality, variants such as ICBS integrate cardinality heuristics and meta-agent merging to accelerate convergence \cite{boyarski2015icbs}.
-For very large instances, suboptimal repair strategies like Large Neighborhood Search (LNS) generate initial solutions (often via prioritized planning) and iteratively repair colliding agent subsets under a centralized control loop \cite{LiAAAI22}.
-However, these methods face scalability challenges as the number of agents increases and often depend on extensive global information for coordination.
+\textbf{Search-based Methods:} Classical MAPF research progressed from centralized optimal solvers to more scalable search frameworks.
+Early methods such as $M^*$ dynamically couple agents only when conflicts arise \cite{WagnerChoset2011}, while ICTS allocates costs to agents and searches for conflict-free combinations of single-agent paths, reducing joint-space complexity \cite{Sharon2013}.
+A major milestone was CBS, which plans independently for each agent using $A^*$ and resolves conflicts by branching on constraints, guaranteeing optimality \cite{Sharon2015}.
+Its variants, including ICBS, further accelerate search through cardinality heuristics and meta-agent merging \cite{boyarski2015icbs}.
+For large-scale problems, suboptimal approaches like LNS generate an initial solution (often via prioritized planning) and iteratively repair conflicting subsets \cite{LiAAAI22}.
+PIBT \cite{okumura2022priority} introduces adaptive prioritization for local agent movements, and LaCAM \cite{okumura2023lacam} combines low-level constraint extraction with high-level location-sequence search.
+Despite their efficiency gains, these methods still face scalability limits with growing agent counts and rely heavily on global information.